Firgrep/battleship/README.md

 Battleship game for demo purposes

 Basic functional Battleship game where the user aims to strike enemy ships on a 10x10 board.
-Initially, this began as a project assignment from Codeacademy, which featured a single enemy ship on a single point in a 5x5 grid.
+Initially, this began as a project assignment from Codeacademy, which featured a single enemy ship as a single point in a 5x5 grid.
 Since then, this has been expanded and built upon to include:

 * Five enemy ships of different sizes, which are randomly generated upon each new game.